Large Language Monkeys: Scaling Inference Compute with Repeated Sampling: Introduction

 In summary, our primary observations are:

-\begin{enumerate} \item We demonstrate that scaling inference compute through repeated sampling leads to large improvements in coverage across a variety tasks, models, and sample budgets.
-This makes it possible, and sometimes cost-effective, to amplify weaker models with many samples and outperform single attempts from more capable models.
-Notably, we are able to solve 56\% of issues from SWE-bench Lite by sampling 250 times from DeepSeek-V2-Coder-Instruct, exceeding the single-attempt SOTA of 43\%.
+\begin{enumerate} \item We demonstrate that scaling inference compute through repeated sampling leads to large improvements in coverage across a variety of tasks and models.
+This makes it possible, and sometimes cost-effective, to amplify weaker models with many samples and outperform single samples from more capable models.

 \item We show that the relationship between coverage and the number of samples can often be modelled using an exponentiated power law, suggesting a form of scaling laws for inference-time compute.